-- Debugger options describes the options you must set before you start the C-SPY debugger. - Additional information on C-SPY drivers describes menus and features provided by the C-SPY drivers not described in any dedicated topics. - Using the MINICUBE2 emulator contains important information about using the MINICUBE2 OCD Emulator with the V850 Microcontroller Series.
+- Debugger options describes the options you must set before you start the C-SPY debugger. - Additional information on C-SPY drivers describes menus and features provided by the C-SPY drivers not described in any dedicated topics.

 Other documentation

 User documentation is available as hypertext PDFs and as a context-sensitive online help system in HTML format.
 You can access the documentation from the Information Center or from the Help menu in the IAR Embedded Workbench IDE.
 The online help system is also available via the F1 key.